Mobile phone bills are an essential cost, but you shouldn’t overpay for your mobile. Here’s how to lower your mobile bill and save money.

-With millions of households feeling financially squeezed thanks to rising costs, understanding how to lower your mobile phone bill is one way to help reduce monthly outgoings and make your income go further.
+Millions of households are feeling financially squeezed thanks to rising costs.
+But knowing how to lower your mobile phone bill is one way to help reduce monthly outgoings and make your income go further.

-Holly Andrews, managing director at KIS Finance, says, “Mobile phone bills are something that many of us may be overpaying for either by being stuck in an expensive contract or by not keeping an eye on usage and spending.
+Catherine Hiley, deputy editor at Look After My Bills, says: “Mobile phone bills are something that many of us may be overpaying for – either by being stuck in an expensive contract or by not keeping an eye on usage and spending.
 If you’re currently struggling to keep on top of your outgoings and budget as prices rise, your mobile phone bill is definitely something to look at.”

 It’s easy to reduce the amount you’re spending on your mobile phone bill by following the steps below: